cemreboz/Pitch-t/README.md

 ‘persona’ with the general characteristics of her target audience.
 She can then converse with this persona to receive feedback on her product.
 [Team Story]

-- Samantha logs out, and wants her friend Tiara to try Samatha’s personas, so she gives her login to Tiara for her to try.
+- Samantha logs out, and wants to see her past actions since she forgot what she was working on.
+She logs in to her account again and is able to see the version history.
 [Allan]

 - Samatha wonders about who would be interested in the product she wants to sell.
 She can get specific target audience(s) based on the information she gives about her product.
 [Rainy]